mahdi-b/mahdi-b.github.io/_people/mahdi.md

 category: current
 ---

-I am an Assistant Research Professor at the University of Hawaii Manoa, with appointments in Information & Computer Sciences and the Hawaii
+I am an Associate Research Professor and Associate Chair of Information and Computer Sciences at the University of Hawai‘i at Mānoa, with research appointment in the Hawai‘i Institute of Marine Biology.

-Institute of Marine Biology.
-I previously served as the Associate Director of the Hawaii Data Science Institute and as Director of the UH Bioinformatics Core.
-My work focuses primarily on modeling biological big data, with an emphasis on machine learning (language models) and probabilistic algorithms.
+Previously, I served as the Associate Director of the Hawai‘i Data Science Institute and Director of the UH Bioinformatics Core.
+My research focuses on modeling biological big data, particularly through machine learning (language models) and probabilistic algorithms.

-In addition to bioinformatics, I am also interested in data science education and integrating AI models to facilitate collaborative research, decision making and document analytics.
+Beyond bioinformatics, I have a strong interest in data science education and the integration of AI models to enhance collaborative research, decision-making, and document analytics.